 We rely, in part, on confidentiality agreements with our employees, suppliers, consultants, advisors and partners to protect trade secrets, know-how and proprietary information related to, for example, current and future products, product candidates, and manufacturing processes.
 These agreements may not provide adequate protection for our trade secrets, know-how and other proprietary information in the event of any unauthorized use or disclosure, or if others lawfully develop the information.
 If these agreements are breached, we cannot be certain we will have adequate remedies.
-Further, we cannot guarantee that third parties will not know, discover or independently develop equivalent trade secrets, know-how or other proprietary information or disclose same to the public.
+Further, we cannot guarantee that third parties will not know, discover or independently develop equivalent trade secrets, know-how or other proprietary information, or that they will not gain access to our trade secrets, know-how or other proprietary information or disclose same to the public.
 Therefore, we cannot guarantee we can maintain and protect our trade secrets, know-how and other proprietary information.
 Misappropriation or other loss of our intellectual property would adversely affect our competitive position and may cause us to incur substantial litigation or other costs.